-- [1] The Board derives its authority to make this decision under Part 11 of the Municipal Government Act (the "Act").
-The parties had no objections to the panel representing the Board as constituted to hear the matter. - [2] A joint request, put forward by the Complainant and the Respondent, for the cross-referencing of the evidence presented with respect to the capitalization rate argument was presented to the Board.
-It was submitted that the evidence presented would be essentially the same for each of the hearings before this Board. - [3] The Board accepted the request and will review the evidence submitted by both parties when making the decisions on File Number 66932 Roll Number 067235101, File Number 67952 Roll Number 067238402, File Number 67913 Roll Number 068032895, File Number 67969 Roll Number 068051705 and File Number 66668 Roll Number 201027760. - [4] The Complainant withdrew its issue under Section 299 & 300 of the Municipal Government Act. - [5] The Board corrected the 2012 assessment to reflect an amendment which the City of Calgary issued on February 9, 2012.
+- The Board derives its authority to make this decision under Part 11 of the Municipal [1] Government Act (the "Act").
+The parties had no objections to the panel representing the Board as constituted to hear the matter. - [2] A joint request, put forward by the Complainant and the Respondent, for the crossreferencing of the evidence presented with respect to the capitalization rate argument was presented to the Board.
+It was submitted that the evidence presented would be essentially the same for each of the hearings before this Board. - The Board accepted the request and will review the evidence submitted by both parties when making the decisions on File Number 66932 - Roll Number 067235101, File Number 67952 - Roll Number 067238402, File Number 67913 - Roll Number 068032895, File Number 67969 - Roll Number 068051705 and File Number 66668 - Roll Number 201027760. - The Complainant withdrew its issue under Section 299 & 300 of the Municipal Government Act.